 Samuel and Althea Stroum Guild

-The SOVREN Guild celebrated the 10th anniversary of the Kirkland Concours d’Elegance Sept.
-9 at the new LeMay–America’s Car Museum in Tacoma.
-Car enthusiasts of all ages flocked to what has become one of the premier concours events in the country, raising more than $65,000 for uncompensated care at Seattle Children’s.
-Preselected vehicles from the United States and Canada were judged by both national and international officials.
-A 1933 Marmon V-16 convertible coupe owned by Aaron Weiss garnered three awards, including Best of Show.
+The SOVREN Guild celebrated the 11th annual Kirkland Concours d’Elegance Sept.
+8 at LeMay – America’s Car Museum in Tacoma.
+Thousands of enthusiastic car fans of all ages attended the event, one of the country’s premier concours.
+Qualifying vehicles from the United States and Canada were judged by both national and international officials.

 Susannah White’s Three Feet of Sunshine Guild

 Susannah White’s Three Feet of Sunshine Guild presented its fifth annual Halloween-themed Monster Bash Oct.
 19 at St. Stephen’s Episcopal Church in Seattle’s Laurelhurst neighborhood.
 The all-ages event attracted more than 650 costumed guests, including many Seattle Children’s patients and their families.
 Partygoers enjoyed pumpkin decorating, creepy crafts, a haunted house and pony rides.
 Caspar Babypants performed for a crowd of excited young fans.
 Monster Bash raised $15,000 for Seattle Children’s Pediatric Advanced Care Team, which works to support and improve quality of life for critically ill patients and their families.
 Many thanks to longtime sponsors Craven Farm; Party Ponies, Inc.; and Trophy Cupcakes & Party, as well as to many community volunteers.